A Johnny Mathis Christmas 2019

 Performing His Greatest Hits & Christmas Classics with a Live Orchestra

-Honolulu-based concert promoter Rick Bartalini Presents is proud to announce that music legend Johnny Mathis will return to Honolulu for the first time in two decades.
-A Johnny Mathis Christmas will feature the beloved icon performing timeless holiday classics as well as his greatest hits.
-The accompanying 35-piece orchestra will proudly showcase the talent of Honolulu’s finest musicians including members of the Hawaii Symphony Orchestra and the Royal Hawaiian Band.
+Honolulu-based concert promoter Rick Bartalini Presents is proud to announce that music legend Johnny Mathis will return to Honolulu in 2019 due to popular demand.
+After completely selling out his 2018 Christmas concerts, Mathis will return to Neal S. Blaisdell Concert Hall on December 20 & 21, 2019.
+A Johnny Mathis Christmas 2019 will feature the beloved icon performing timeless holiday classics as well as his greatest hits.
+The accompanying 35-piece orchestra will proudly showcase the talent of Honolulu’s very best musicians.

 Affectionately referred to as “Mr. Christmas” by Ms. Oprah Winfrey, Johnny is inundated with offers to perform during the holiday season.
 For this reason, Rick Bartalini Presents is extremely proud to have him choose Honolulu to perform this rare concert.